Home

 Data science techniques

-Descriptive analysis (presented with multiple case study)
+Descriptive analysis (presented with multiple case studies)

 Exploratory analysis (presented with a case study)